 Sound dampening works a little differently.
-For example, if you update the insulation in your exterior walls with injection foam can reduce sound transmission by up to 80 percent.
-It doesn’t eliminate the noise completely, but it does greatly reduce it.
+For example, if you update the insulation in your exterior walls with injection foam, you can reduce sound transmission by up to 80 percent.
+It doesn’t eliminate the noise completely, but it significantly reduces it.

-If you’re looking to completely, 100 percent soundproof a room, then you need acoustic sound panels, noise and isolation foams, sound barrier materials, and noise absorbers, just to name some of the materials, according to Super Soundproofing Co.
+Suppose you’re looking to completely, 100 percent soundproof a room.
+In that case, you need acoustic sound panels, noise and isolation foams, sound barrier materials, and noise absorbers, just to name some of the materials, according to Super Soundproofing Co.

-If you have a new build home or a pole barn, you can start the sound dampening off right during the building process.
-Open cell spray foam has the same sound dampening qualities as injection foam.
-It’s great to use in your new home because it will dampen the sounds of the TV, talking, as well as flanking noises like sounds originating from within the walls like toilets flushing and showers running.
+Open cell spray foam has the same sound-dampening qualities as injection foam.
+It’s great to use in your new home because it will dampen the sounds of the TV, talking, and flanking noises like sounds originating from within the walls, like toilets flushing and showers running.

-If you are putting up a pole barn, then you can also use open cell spray foam to dampen the sound coming from your workshop.
-Open cell is more commonly suggested in pole barns when the walls are going to be covered when compared to closed cell spray foam.
+If you are putting up a pole barn, you can also use open cell spray foam to dampen the sound from your workshop.
+Open cell is commonly suggested in pole barns when the walls are covered compared to closed cell spray foam.

-There are other things you can do with the addition of foam insulation that works to greatly reduce airborne noise.
+There are other things you can do with the addition of foam insulation that significantly reduces airborne noise.

-Upgrades like acoustic curtains and double-pain windows.
-Ensuring the spaces around doors and windows are sealed will also help cut down on the amount of noise transmitted into your home.
+Upgrades like acoustic curtains and double-pain windows and ensuring the spaces around doors and windows are sealed will also help reduce the amount of noise transmitted into your home.